eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 In the following, we detail how grammar rules shape the AST via inference and declaration.

 ## Inferred Types
 *Inferred types* result from letting Langium infer the types of AST nodes from the grammar rules.
-With this approach, since the user has minimal control over the types produced, it is common to introduce breaking changes.
-Let's have a look a how various rules shape the AST:
+Let's have a look at how various rules shape the AST:

 ### Parser Rules
 The simplest way to write a parser rule is as follows: